wssci/fall-2019-meeting/codeofconduct.md

----
+﻿---
 title: Code of Conduct
 layout: page
 slide_id: 0
 ---

-The Executive Committee of the Western States Sections of the Combustion Institute approved this Code of Conduct, March 24th, 2019.
+The Executive Committee of the Western States Sections of The Combustion Institute approved this Code of Conduct, March 24th, 2019.
 This document complements the Code of Ethics adopted by the Board of Directors of The Combustion Institute, 23 March 2017.